hartikainen/rl-graph-signal-recovery/README.md

 * Matplotlib
 * Pygame

-All dependencies can be installed by running:
+All package dependencies can be installed by running:

 ``` bash
 pip install -r requirements.txt